SnkrFr3sh/Social-Network-API/README.md

 ## Credits
-Big thank you to  for helping with the project!
+Big thank you to Instructor Tom for helping with the project!

 A few tools used on this project were: MongoDB, Express, Npm